Planned community: England

 Other towns, such as Ashford in Kent, Basingstoke in Hampshire and Swindon in Wiltshire, were designated "Expanded Towns" and share many characteristics with the new towns.
-Scotland also gained three more new towns: Cumbernauld in 1956, famous for its enclosed 'town centre', Livingston (1962) and Irvine (1966).
+Scotland also gained three more new towns: Cumbernauld in 1956, noted for its enclosed 'town centre', Livingston (1962) and Irvine (1966).

 In spite of the relative success of new towns in the London Metropolitan green belt, London continued to suffer from a chronic housing shortage, especially in the south-east.
 Another small New Town, Thamesmead, was developed adjacent to the Thames in the early 1960s but suffered from poor transport links.
 Some improvement in infrastructure has been seen subsequently.

-All the new towns featured a car-oriented layout with many roundabouts and a grid-based road system unusual in the old world.
-Milton Keynes in particular was designed with a grid-based distributor road system.
+All the new towns featured a car-aware layout with many roundabouts and a grid-based road system unusual in the old world.
+Milton Keynes in particular has a grid-based distributor road system, designed to minimise traffic in residential areas.
 The earlier new towns, where construction was often rushed and whose inhabitants were generally plucked out of their established communities with little ceremony, rapidly got a poor press reputation as the home of "new town blues".
 These issues were systematically addressed in the later towns, with the third generation towns in particular devoting substantial resources to cycle routes, public transport and community facilities, as well as employing teams of officers for social development work.

 The financing of the UK new towns was creative.
 Land within the designated area was acquired at agricultural use value by the development corporation for each town, and infrastructure and building funds borrowed on 60-year terms from the UK Treasury.
 Interest on these loans was rolled up, in the expectation that the growth in land values caused by the development of the town would eventually allow the loans to be repaid in full.
 However, the high levels of retail price inflation experienced in the developed world in the 1970s and 1980s fed through into interest rates and frustrated this expectation, so that substantial parts of the loans had ultimately to be written off.